Arsenal outcast Saliba set to join Nice on loan | Goal.com

 The Gunners are hoping the 19-year-old can start playing regular football again at Nice, who have agreed to cover his wages in full for the next six months.

-Saliba signed for Arsenal Saint Ettiene for £27 million ($37m) in July 2019, and was subsequently sent back to Geoffroy Stadium on a season-long loan.
+Saliba signed for Arsenal Saint Etienne for £27 million ($37m) in July 2019, and was subsequently sent back to Geoffroy Stadium on a season-long loan.

 The centre-back finally joined up with his new team-mates at Emirates Stadium last summer, but has since been unable to force his way into Mikel Arteta's plans.